solo-io/solo-cop/blogs/workspaces/README.md

 ![Wilcard Namespaces Label Selectors](./images/wildcard-namespaces-labels.png)

+### Exact namespaces
-* **Exact namespaces** - In some cases, users may want to select specific namespaces that belong to a Workspace.
+In some cases, users may want to select specific namespaces that belong to a Workspace.
 This creats a 'static' Workspace that will not update dynamically as new namespaces and clusters are added.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2